guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/index.md

 # First Section: Installing and Using Kubernetes on DC/OS

-In the [first part of the tutorial](/services/kubernetes/__VERSION__/getting-started/provision-install/), you will set up your cluster for a successful installation of DC/OS Kubernetes, install the Mesosphere Kubernetes Engine (MKE), and finally create a pair of high density Kubernetes clusters using the DC/OS Kubernetes CLI.
+In the [first part of the tutorial](/services/kubernetes/__VERSION__/getting-started/setting-up/), you will set up your cluster for a successful installation of DC/OS Kubernetes.